Minimally Invasive Solutions for Enlarged Prostate (BPH)

 Frequent urination, especially at night

-Sudden urges and incomplete emptying
+Sudden urges to urinate and incomplete emptying of the bladder

 Lifestyle changes to stay near bathrooms

 What Is PAE?
-How Does It Work?

-PAE is intended to provide significant relief without the need for surgical excision or removal of tissue
+Provide relief without the need for surgical excision or removal of tissue

 Explore Your BPH Treatment Options